silvercreeper356/Latitude3310-Hackintosh/README.md

 ## 1. NVMe:
 Even with NVMeFix kext, make sure the SATA controller is set to AHCI mode and not RAID mode.
-Even though there are no SATA devices installed, this still effects the NVMe SSD.
+Even though there are no SATA devices installed, this still affects the NVMe SSD.

 ## 2. Backlight:
 You may have to experiment with different solutions, but for me these